MartinaPlumari/CI2024_project-work/README.md

 ## Introduction

+In this project, we developed a Genetic Programming (GP) algorithm for symbolic regression, using evolutionary techniques to iteratively optimize mathematical expressions.
+The algorithm begins with a population of randomly generated expressions and improves them over generations through **mutation**, **crossover**, and **selection**.

 ## Features

-The model is fully customizable and allow changing multiple settings **directly from the command line** (es. dataset path, population size, etc...).
+The model is fully customizable and allows changing multiple settings **directly from the command line** (es. dataset path, population size, etc...).

 For more informations use: